Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/follow-bot-protection.md

 ![follow-bot-protection-toggle-text-file.png](/extensions/follow-bot-protection/images/follow-bot-protection-toggle-text-file.png)

-**Here is a case of false ban**: If a user named `“hasselhoss”` for example comes to the stream and follows, they will get banned (if ban is set to true) as part of the name is in the list of bots!
+**Here is a case of false ban**: If a user named `ï¿½hasselhossï¿½` for example comes to the stream and follows, they will get banned (if ban is set to true) as part of the name is in the list of bots!

 >botlist.txt file will be located in the data folder!
 {.is-danger}